xavier-thomas/aws-codepipeline-waiter/.github/pull_request_template.md

 - [ ] `Changelog` has been updated in the root directory
 - [ ] Version updated on `package.json` in the root directory
 - [ ] Version updated in the `codepipeline-waiter.yaml`
+- [ ] Version updated in the `README.md` file's deploying lambda block.

 #### PR Etiquette
 - [ ] I've added labels to my PR to describe the change.